riccardoRubei/MSR2024-Data-Showcase/miner_components/README.md

 - `main.py`: The primary script that initiates and controls the flow of the project.

-- `platforms.csv`: It represents the all the platform available in IGDB and their corresponding IDs
+- `platforms.csv`: It represents all the platforms available in IGDB and their corresponding IDs

 - `query_utils.py`: Provides utility functions specifically designed for querying and data retrieval purposes.